voi-community/voi-improvement-proposals/README.md

 <sup>[Back to top ^][table-of-contents]</sup>

-### 3.2.
+### 3.3.
 Open A PR

-Once you are ready for the VIP to be reviewed and open for discussion, open a PR and ensure the PR title is in the format:
+Once you are ready for the VIP to be reviewed and open for discussion, open a PR from the forked repo against the `main` branch and ensure the PR title is in the format:

 ````text
 VIP-##-####: Title